10 Tips for SEO Press Releases

 4. Avoid technical jargon.

-To use the refrigerator analogy again: Normal readers have a better chance of finding your press release from using normal search terms, such as“refrigerators for rock stars” or “best fridges for cryosleep space travel.”
+To use the refrigerator analogy again: Normal readers have a better chance of finding your press release using standard search terms, such as “refrigerators for rock stars” or “best fridges for cryosleep space travel.”
+Don’t hurt your chances of showing up in the search results by calling your products “highly efficient mechanical units which utilize electricity for cooling and preserving food.”

-5. Don’t use first-person.
+5. Don’t use the first person.

 Addressing the reader directly works well for blogs—less so for press releases.
 Remember to regard press releases more professionally.
+Think of press releases as more for suits and ties and blogs for shorts and sunglasses.

 6. Don’t ignore SEO.

+Use keyword-rich copy and anchor text leading back to your landing pages to get ahead of the competition.
+Remember to be careful with your links.
 But don’t go overboard.
 Provide links in a way that readers will want to learn more.
 Use branded and non-branded keywords naturally.
 Don’t make the text read like someone awkwardly jammed a bunch of ranking keywords into the text.
 Not that you’d ever do that, of course.

 7. Proofread your PRs.